ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 These examples have assumed that all of this code is in a single js file, and therefore the "state" being updated is actually local.
 Redux is meant to make a global state accessible, so now we need to look at setting up a global state.

 ## Access Global State

+Redux has a function called `createStore()`, that:
+1. maintains a global state
+2. reduces that state with an action
+3. dispatches that reduction to a new state
+4. stores the new state
+5. allows access to global state with a getter method getState()

+4 of the 5 of these arecontained within the `createStore()` function.
+The only thing mentioned above that is external to the function is a the reducer it uses, which it takes as an argument.
+So the function can be illustrated like this:

+ `createStore(reducer)`

+The  `createStore()` method is generic.
+It always returns a store (given a reducer) that will have a dispatch method and a getState method.
+The reducers will be unique to a program and therefore written separately.

 ### Map State to Props